Specify the Terminal Services Licensing Mode

 Applies To: Windows Server 2008

-The Terminal Services licensing mode configured on a terminal server must match the type of TS CALs available on the license server.
+The Terminal Services licensing mode that is configured on a terminal server must match the type of TS CALs that are available on the license server.

 There are two types of TS CALs: